Employment Support for Autistic People

 Contact your local DWP office to find out more.

-Our Newham Work have a specialist team supporting autistic people access and maintain employment.
-Contact them to find out what advice and support they can offer.
+Our Newham Work have a specialist team supporting autistic people to access and sustain employment.
+Contact Our Newham Work to find out what advice and support they can offer.

 Download the Leicester NHS Trust pdf here for more details around the first two approaches